mattghali/wikimedia/README.md

-# wikimedia
-Discovery Team task test
+# Discovery Team task test

 Attached is a sample Apache log-file.
 Using standard command-line tools, parse the file to produce the following: